 2016-17 Board Members

 Ken’s professional experience includes five years in large company operations, which included the supervision of 74 personnel in a 24-hour operating environment, 18 years in real estate investment and management, and 14 years as a United Stated Army Reserve logistics officer including platoon leader, detachment commander, and staff positions.
 Ken earned a Bachelor of Engineering from Vanderbilt University and a Masters of Business Administration from the UHCL (University of Houston – Clear Lake) He is also a graduate of the United States Army Airborne school.
 He has also held various roles on nonprofit boards including president of two boards.
-Ken previously served as a home school teacher for his son, Mitchell, now a 12th grader at TEA.
+Ken previously served as a home school teacher for his son, Mitchell, now a TEA alumni attending Northeastern University.
 Ken’s goal as a board member is to build structures and systems that enhance the collaborative climate for the school in order to achieve a sustainable steady state and execute the school’s mission for the long term.
 In his free time, Ken enjoys singing, hiking, skiing, and mountain biking.

 Bob’s goal as a member of the board is to bring his operational and start up experience to help the school grow and expand its mission.
 Bob is currently a general partner at Norwest Venture Partners, a global venture capital and growth equity investment firm based in Palo Alto.
 Bob joined Norwest in 1998 and is focused on a wide variety of investment categories including mobile, cloud and IT infrastructure and currently sits on a number of technology company boards.
 Bob is also a member of the Stanford Water Polo Foundation board and is an active volunteer in the Stanford community.
 Prior to joining Norwest, Bob worked in various roles from engineering to marketing and product management at Silicon Graphics and IBM-ROLM Systems.
 He holds a bachelor of science and a master of science in electrical engineering, and an MBA, all from Stanford University.
 In his free time, Bob plays water polo, travels and enjoys hiking, mountain biking and skiing in the Tahoe area with his family and dogs.
 Bob is excited about the mission of the school and making a difference in the education landscape.